vertuoza/compose-tailscale/pr-env-api/docs/github-actions-integration.md

 The workflow is designed to build Docker images in parallel to improve performance:

-1. The `setup` job sets environment variables and outputs them for other jobs
-2. The `build-main-service` and `build-migrations` jobs run in parallel, both depending only on the `setup` job
+1. The `build-main-service` and `build-migrations` jobs run in parallel since they have no dependencies on each other
-3. The `manage-environment` job depends on all previous jobs and only runs after both build jobs are complete
+2. The `manage-environment` job depends on both build jobs and only runs after both build jobs are complete

 This parallel execution significantly reduces the overall workflow execution time, especially when building multiple Docker images.
 The workflow uses GitHub Actions' job dependencies to orchestrate the parallel execution while ensuring that the PR environment is only created or updated after all images are built and pushed.